 For years, Mark Klett has been photographing the deserts of the American West, in particular the beauties of the Sonoran desert landscape, a desert that sprawls across southern Arizona and the northern Mexican state of Sonora.
 Along with coyotes, the full moon, and tumbleweeds, saguaro cacti are one of the most recognizable (and stereotypical) features of the Sonoran landscape.
-His portraits of these giants cacti, made from the beginning of his career to the present, are straightforward and frontal, objective yet inspired.
+His portraits of these giant cacti, made from the beginning of his career to the present, are straightforward and frontal, objective yet inspired.
 Klett is known for teasing out the implications of man’s presence—both historical and recreational—in the landscape.
 In this case, vital young saguaros, middle-aged contenders with gunshot wounds, and wizened elders are treated as wise inhabitants.
-This handsome, oversized book presents a selection of these portraits, coupled with an essay by an acclaimed writer, Gregory McNamee.
+This handsome, oversized book presents a selection of these portraits, coupled with an essay by acclaimed writer, Gregory McNamee.

 About the Artist